Where do I tap my card?

 What fare is charged?

-When paying with a contactless credit/debit card, you will be charged the single adult cash fare for the service.
+When paying with a UTA FAREPAY Card, you will be charged the single adult cash fare for the service.

 What type of contactless smart cards can be used?

-There are three types of contactless smart cards that may be accepted:
+There are two types of contactless smart cards that may be accepted:

 - Certain ID cards issued by organizations such as schools, employers, and ski resorts